Ferguson establishes Environmental Protection Division in his office

 OLYMPIA — In honor of the 50th anniversary of Earth Day, Attorney General Bob Ferguson today launched a new environmental justice initiative.
 As part of the initiative, Ferguson announced that he will partner with Gonzaga University to hold an environmental justice symposium next year.
 Ferguson’s goal is strengthen environmental policies and enforcement with meaningful involvement from the people affected most by environmental issues like climate change and pollution.

 Ferguson created the Counsel for Environmental Protection Unit in his office in 2016.
 As part of his Earth Day 2020 announcement, Ferguson elevated the unit to a permanent legal division in his office.
-The Environmental Protection Division will continue to protect Washingtonians and our environmental by bringing affirmative civil and criminal litigation on behalf of Washingtonians.
+The Environmental Protection Division will continue to protect Washingtonians and our environment by bringing affirmative civil and criminal litigation on behalf of Washingtonians.

 Moreover, Ferguson also launched a webpage tracking his office’s internal efforts to reduce its environmental impact, including waste reduction, increased remote work capabilities and flexible work schedules.